This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 Q. Can I use private duty nursing with this plan?

-A. Private duty nursing is covered with a $0 copay for 90 visits per year for medically necessary, temporary private duty nursing.
+A. Your plan has a Private Duty Nursing allowance of $10,000 per year for medically necessary, temporary private duty nursing.

 Q. What are all my supplemental benefits?